-The Case Officer responded that with regard to internal space, all units, apart from units 2, 4 & 10, met with the NTHS.
-The three units were 60 m2 instead of 61m2, a shortfall of 1m2, but these units had an additional external balcony space.
+With regard to internal space, all units, apart from units 2, 4 & 10, met with the NTHS.
+The three units were 60 m instead of 61m, a shortfall of 1m, but these units had an additional external balcony space.
 The NTHS guidelines had not been adopted by the City Council, and had no adopted space standards.